MikeWills/RPG-Modules/README.md

 RPG Modules
 ===========

-I have gotta tired of rewriting some of these functions all of the time, so here is a library of functions that I use and can be used in your environment.
+Everyone has a list of those functions that they reuse all of the time.
+This is a bunch of them that I have created that I use on a regular basis.
+Please feel free to use them and/or improve upon then via a pull request.